 You'll spend your final year working on a research project in one of our laboratories.
 You will have access to the state-of-the-art instrumentation that our department has to offer.

-You will carry out a research project with a focus on environmental and atmospheric chemistry.
+You will carry out a research project with a focus on environmental and atmospheric chemistry, which may be undertaken in our Wolfson Atmospheric Chemistry Laboratories.
 You'll learn principles and techniques of advanced chemistry which you'll be able to draw on in your future career.
 Recent projects have investigated:

 Our modules may change to reflect the latest academic thinking and expertise of our staff.